 When we finally made the move to Okinawa and I was fortunate enough to meet fellow artists, I was encouraged to provide artwork for OISTs art show with profit donations going towards marine conservation efforts.
 Finally my passion for art collided with my love for the ocean!
 The first art show was to benefit sea turtle conservation.
 Much to my surprise every piece submitted had sold.
 I was so thankful to find a community that was encouraging and inspiring!

-I had never imagined my artwork would be shared with the public but I am beyond grateful for the supportive community that inspires and encourages one another bound together by their love of art full expression.
+I had never imagined my artwork would be shared with the public but I am beyond grateful for the supportive worldwide community that inspires and encourages one another bound together by their love of art full expression.